andygrove/datafusion-archive/README.md

 - [ ] Implement parallel query execution (multithreaded, single process)
 - [ ] Generate query plan from SQL
 - [ ] Implement worker node that can receive a query plan, execute the query, and return a result in Arrow IPC format
-- [ ] Implement distributed query planner
+- [ ] Implement distributed query execution using Kubernetes

 # Prerequisites